zigaio/eslint-config-obey-ziga/README.md

   "extends": [
     // ...
     "plugin:react/all",
+    "plugin:jsx-a11y/recommended",
     "obey-ziga/react",
   ]
 }
 ```

-> This package expects `plugin:react/all` to be on.
+> This package expects `plugin:react/all` and `plugin:jsx-a11y/recommended` to be on.

 ## Warning equals error